geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-03-04-Introduction-to-M365-Kerberos-Microsoft-Online.md

 ### Windows Hello for Business (cloud Kerberos trust)

-- Enable Windows Hello for Business with cloud Kerberos trust so that Microsoft Entra ID can serve as the Kerberos authority.
+- Enable Windows Hello for Business with cloud Kerberos trust so that Microsoft Entra ID can serve as a trusted Kerberos authority.
-- This provides passwordless sign-in and ensures that on-premises AD validates the Entra ID–issued tickets.
+- This provides passwordless sign-in and ensures that on-premises AD validates the Entra ID–issued TGT.

 ### Kerberos service account in on-premises AD

+- A Read Only Domain Controller object is created in your on-premises AD.
 - A Kerberos service account (often named AZUREADSSOACC) is created in your on-premises AD.
-- A Read Only Domain Controller object is created in your on-premises AD.
 - Microsoft Entra ID leverages the key material of this account to sign Kerberos tickets that on-premises DCs recognise.

 ### Device registration and PRT issuance

 - Windows devices must be Entra-joined or hybrid-joined so they can receive a PRT.
-- The PRT is crucial for silent ticket acquisition from the **kerberos.microsoftonline.com** realm.
+- The PRT process is crucial for silent ticket acquisition from the **kerberos.microsoftonline.com** realm.

 ## Troubleshooting tips

 1. **Check for a TGT**
    Run `klist tickets` in Command Prompt or PowerShell to verify that a TGT for krbtgt/kerberos.microsoftonline.com is present.
+Run `klist cloud_debug` to check the overall cloud TGT process.

 2. **Examine event logs**
    - In Event Viewer, open Applications and Services Logs → Microsoft → Windows → AAD to see CloudAP logs.